publiccodenet/about/activities/member-relations/index.md

 ## 3. Founding membership contract (2019 only)

 At this stage, public organizations become founding members by signing a founding membership contract.
 This contract consists of the proposal agreed in the previous stage, along with any extra legal framing required.
-The founding membership contract commits both the member and the Foundation to the mutually agreed upon.
+This commits both the member and the Foundation to the mutually agreed proposal.

 Founding members are co-owners of the foundation and help shape its future activities and regular membership structure.